PashavanBijlert/MuSkeMo/README.md

 Users are able to define their desired default colors in this panel (currently only muscle color has been exposed to the user).

-# **Visualization panel**

-MuSkeMo enables you to import simulated trajectories back into Blender to create high-quality animations with complex camera movements.
-This panel features a trajectory importer (currently OpenSim .sto format only) that has the optional feature to repeat the trajectory in a loop while progressing the forward translation coordinate (useful for simulations of a single stride).
-This panel also includes several convenience tools to aid users who are new to animations in Blender.

-Users are able to define their desired default colors in this panel (currently only muscle color has been exposed to the user).

 # **Reflection panel**

 This panel allows you to create symmetric models, by only defining components on a single side and then reflecting them to the other side.
 The panel searches for objects that have a 'side string' (e.g. '_l' or '_r') at the end of their name.
 You can choose your own side string.